jaedsongms/Website/_pages/publications.md

   **Work in progress**

   * PHD Thesis: Santos JG.
 Yesterday Competitors, Today Partners: Political Determinantes of the Diffusion of Inter-municipal Cooperation in Brazilian Federalism (2005-2019).
+Under supervision of professor [Eduardo José Grin](Link).

   * Paper: Santos JG, Mota FPB.
 Digital Government for whom?
 Profile and challenges for non-users in the Brazilian context.